bayfrontmedia/php-jwt/README.md

 **Description:**

-Encode and return a JWT.
+Encode and return a signed JWT.

 **Parameters:**